 Are you planning on traveling to Tunisia during Ramadan?
-Or perhaps you’re wondering if Ramadan is a good time of year to plan a Tunisia tour?
+Or are you wondering if Ramadan is a good time of year for a Tunisia tour?
 Traveling in Tunisia during Ramadan can present challenges, but with just a little preparation you can have a great tour.
 Not only that, Ramadan is a festive time of year, so there are unique opportunities to experience Tunisian culture.

 Read on to find out how to prepare for your travels in Tunisia during Ramadan and how to enjoy the festivities along the way!

 Ramadan in Tunisia: A Brief Background and Perspective

 Ramadan is a month in the Islamic calendar when Muslims throughout the world fast from food and drink during daylight hours.
 Because it’s based on the lunar calendar, each year it moves back about 10 days.
 In 2023, it will start on March 22, so the following year it’ll start on March 12 (for more details on specific dates, check out this global holidays site).

 Many Tunisians look forward to Ramadan because it’s a special season to focus on family and grow in personal piety.
 And like every great holiday, there’s delicious food and goodies specially made for the season!